emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 If you have an AMD CPU, this will be `amd_iommu`.

-After a rebuild and reboot, I could see that IOMMU was enabled using the following command to check messages from the kernel:
+After a rebuild and reboot, I used the following command to check messages from the kernel and confirm that IOMMU was enabled.

 ```bash
 sudo dmesg | grep -i iommu